TristanD7854/LolTimerApp/Roadmap.md

 -Create folders hierarchy, some services, mocks.

--Add eslint
+DONE

+-Display all champion names in a game                   DONE

+-Add eslint, rules : subscribe should be destroyed, quotes, commas ...

 -Add husky pre-commit hooks

--Create functions to return mock data
-Add more mock json for riot-api spectator v4 (10, take them at 3mn interval from one online game)

--Create global timeout, fetch data very 5 seconds, test it with 10 riot-api spectator v4 real/mock

 -Add one Cypress test